 Care and Rehabilitation of the Equine Foot by Pete Ramey (plus various contributing authors)

-This is *the* textbook to have as a hoofcare provider.
-I used to read it at lunch because I could only process some of the chapters for a short amount of time.
+This is a great textbook to have as a hoofcare provider.
 Lots of information on anatomy, theory, nutrition, and practical trimming application.
-It definitely reads like a science textbook at times and is technical, but I haven’t found another book like it in scope or depth.
+It definitely reads like a technical textbook at times.

 The Essential Hoof Book: The Complete Modern Guide to Horse Feet by Susan Kaufmann and Christina Cline